 At St Edwards School, all students irrespective of ability, race, gender or need are respected and valued as individuals.
 This is reflected in the schools organisational and curriculum structure, its assessment and rewards systems, the arrangements made for careers education and work experiences.
-Students with SEND are fully included in all aspects of the life of the school as a whole, including its social and cultural activities.
-The staff will ensure that students with special educational needs and disabilities join in activities of the school alongside other students, in so far as this integration is not detrimental to the efficient education of themselves or of others students in the school.
+Students with SEND are fully included in all aspects of the life of the school, including its social and cultural activities.
+The staff will endeavour to include students with special educational needs and disabilities in activities alongside other students.